 Deliver assistance to impacted workers, families and businesses

 Support the Public Health Response

 Responses to COVID-19 issues, mental health and substance misuse struggles, crisis intervention, etc.

 Norfolk County’s ARPA allocation totals approximately $137 million and will be distributed in multiple phases to our member communities.
-For details on each municipality’s allocation see Municipal Allocations.
+For details on each municipality’s allocation see Municipal Allocations, and Revenue Loss Allocations.